Minnesota Public Radio: History

 Originally, MPR played a mix of classical music and NPR news/talk programming.
-However, as NPR expanded its offerings, Kling made plans to split MPR into separate classical and news/talk networks.
-MPR sought to buy a second FM frequency in the Twin Cities from the late 1970s onward.
-As a fallback, in 1980 it bought WLOL (AM 1330), one of the oldest stations in Minnesota, and changed its calls to KSJN (AM), a simulcast of KSJN-FM.
+But as NPR expanded its offerings, Kling made plans to split MPR into separate classical and news/talk networks.
+To that end, MPR sought to buy a second FM frequency in the Twin Cities from the late 1970s onward.
+As a fallback, in 1980 it bought WLOL (AM 1330), one of Minnesota's oldest stations, and changed its calls to KSJN (AM), a simulcast of KSJN-FM.
 In 1989, AM 1330 changed its calls to KNOW and began airing an expanded lineup of NPR programming.
 In 1991, MPR bought WLOL-FM, AM 1330's former FM sister, allowing it to finally split its services into two networks.
 The KNOW call letters and intellectual unit, including the NPR news and talk format, moved to KSJN's old frequency of 91.1.
 The KSJN calls moved to WLOL-FM's former frequency of 99.5, which began playing classical music full-time.

-MPR acquired Marketplace Productions, which produces Marketplace, "Marketplace Morning Report" and "Marketplace Money" from studios in Los Angeles, in association with the University of Southern California, in 2000.
-That same year, MPR founded Southern California Public Radio, which entered into a public service operating agreement with Pasadena City College to run KPCC in Pasadena, California.
-In 2004, MPR began distributing its own shows through American Public Media, leaving PRI; APM was the third radio network in the U.S. to have received founding support from MPR, probably an unmatched record for an American radio station or network.
+MPR acquired Marketplace Productions, which produces Marketplace, "Marketplace Morning Report" and "Marketplace Money", from studios in Los Angeles, in association with the University of Southern California, in 2000.
+The same year, MPR founded Southern California Public Radio, which entered into a public service operating agreement with Pasadena City College to run KPCC in Pasadena, California.
+In 2004, MPR began distributing its own shows through American Public Media, leaving PRI; APM was the third radio network in the U.S. to receive founding support from MPR, probably an unmatched record for an American radio station or network.

 In 2004, MPR announced it would buy WCAL (89.3 FM), the classical music station operated by St. Olaf College in Northfield, Minnesota.
-WCAL (and a repeater station, KMSE in Rochester), were sold in a deal valued at $10.5 million, which was approved by the Federal Communications Commission in 2004.
+WCAL (and a repeater station, KMSE in Rochester), were sold in a deal valued at $10.5 million, which the Federal Communications Commission approved in 2004.
 The next year, following the acquisition by MPR, WCAL changed its call letters to KCMP and was transformed into MPR's third service, "The Current".

 In 2008, a WCAL advocacy group took St. Olaf College to court for breach of trust in selling the radio station.
-(A June 2008 judge's opinion described the station as a charitable trust and therefore, not the college's property to freely dispose of.
+(A June 2008 judge's opinion described the station as a charitable trust and therefore not the college's property to freely dispose of.
 MPR's General Counsel and three attorneys took part in the proceedings.
-However, a 2009 court found in favor of MPR due to its ruling that the statute of limitations on the matter had expired, nullifying the advocacy group's standing.)
+In 2009 a court found in favor of MPR, ruling that the statute of limitations on the matter had expired, nullifying the advocacy group's standing.)

 Today, MPR serves a regional audience of one million listeners through 43 stations presenting three broadcast network services.

 Original materials from Minnesota Public Radio have been contributed to the American Archive of Public Broadcasting.